maforget/epubfixer/trunk/ePubFixer/readme.txt

 -------------------------------------------
 Change Log
 -------------------------------------------
+v1.5.4
+- Added a Original Valu in the drop-down menu in the Cover editor, that will change the html code to Aspect ratio to "none" but won't resize the image.

 v1.5.3
 - In the Cover Editor, unchecking the preserve Aspect Ratio box will revert to previous behavior of setting the SVG to "none" instead "MidXMidY meet".
 - Added a menu in the Cover Editor to select the desired aspect ratio that the image will be resized.